odohigreat/odohigreat/README.md

 - 👋 Hey, I’m @odohigreat
-- 👀 I’m interested in software engineering with Go, react and JavaScript
 - 💫 #frontend #webdesign
 - 👾 I’m looking to collaborate on React, Typescript and Golang projects
 <!-- 📫 How to reach me --->